 What did the Christian God do with those prayers?
 Or some other God?
-Whoever was on the same frequency of American voters at the time.

-Did he+ answer the ones who prayed the hardest?
+Did he answer the ones who prayed the hardest?
 The ones who prayed in greater numbers?
 The ones he agreed with, which I assume would include evangelicals?

 And if he answered the latter, was he just playing along with them by allowing a card-carrying pussy grabber, an unprepared, misogynistic, lying, hypocritical, egomaniacal, bully to govern the country that he (God) is so often told to bless?
 (For more on "God bless America," go here).
 In the words of John McEnroe, he could not have been serious.

 Even Christians who see Jesus as a subversive, loving, compassionate fellow who came into the world eating and drinking, can't possibly believe he was okay with the grabber.

 So why would God snub those who voted against trump?
 Was it a way of saying "Sometimes you lose" or "Climate change is a Divine Strategy to hasten Armageddon or the Apocalypse or both" or "I'm against this inclusivity y'all are so worked up about," even though, concerning the latter, Jesus' parable of the dinner party in Luke seems clearly to advocate for such hospitality.

 Because I don't trust the reader to look up Luke 14:17-24 -- knowing you, you probably don't even have a bible! -- or to click on a link to the passage, I will give you a condensed version: